 - A lifter who achieves a National qualifying standard is then eligible to compete at any chosen weight class at the National Championships.

-- For you can move up or down in weight class as long as the lifters total meets the requirements for the weight category they lift in.
+- You can move up or down in weight class as long as the lifters total meets the requirements for the weight category they lift in.

 - All age categories begin on January 1 of the year the lifter reaches the minimum age limit.
 For example, a lifter become a Master 1 on January 1 of the year they turn 40.
 Similarly, a Junior ceases to be a Junior on Dec 31 of the year they turn 23.